Y0URD34TH/Project-GLD/LuaParams.md

 ### Namespace: zip

-The `zip` namespace provides functions for extracting files from zip archives.
+The `zip` namespace provides functions for extracting files from compressed archives.

 #### Function: extract